• On-farm research and demonstration projects on a wide range of agronomic crops

 Help for recent flooding in Vermont

-Vermont has been hit hard by this recent round of storms, as some know and have experience more closely than others.
+Vermont has been hit hard this past year with flooding as some know and have experience more closely than others.
 It has left a devastating mark on the agricultural landscape of our small state.
 As a Team (UVM Extension NWCS), we have always helped our community through difficult times and this will be no different!
 If you or a farmer in your community is in need, please contact Heather Darby at 802-782-6054 or 802-656-7610 or heather.darby@uvm.edu so that we can find ways to provide assistance.

 Please see the factsheets below on managing flood damaged crops, forage, and corn.